redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 This scenario illustrates binding an imported Java application to an in-cluster operated managed PostgreSQL Database.

 Note that this example app is configured to operate with OpenShift 4.3 or newer.
-To use this example app with OpenShift 4.2, replace references to Deployments with DeploymentConfigs.
+To use this example app with OpenShift 4.2, replace references to `Deployment`s with `DeploymentConfig`s.

 ## Actions to Perform by Users in 2 Roles